priyanka-smitha/Hello/README.md

 2] For automatic configuration, we have used  AWS CloudFormation templates.
 ![alt deploy](screenshots_deploy/cloudformation.png)

-3] This cloudFormation template in turn creates EC2 instances automatically.
+3] The CloudFormation template in turn creates EC2 instances automatically.
 ![alt deploy](screenshots_deploy/ec2.png)

 4] The screenshot below shows a small sample of our CloudFormation template file.
 The repository contains a gistfile1.js which contains the entire code of our CloudFormation template.

 ![alt deploy](screenshots_deploy/gistfile.png)

 We can see that git is automatically configured on our EC2 instance.
 Any other project dependencies can also be set up using AWS CloudFormation.